wiseman-timelord/Chat-Gradio-Gguf/README.md

 Thanks to all the following teams, for their parts...
 - [Llama.Cpp](https://github.com/ggml-org/llama.cpp) - The binaries used for interference with models.
 - [Yake](https://github.com/LIAAD/yake) - Library used for generating the labels for the history slots.
+- [Kimi K2](https://www.kimi.com) - For most work after its release in July 2025, like Grok4 but free.
 - [Grok3Beta](https://x.com/i/grok) - For much of the complete updated functions that I implemented.
 - [Deepseek R1/3](https://www.deepseek.com/) - For re-attempting the things Grok3Beta was having difficulty with.
 - [Perplexity](https://www.perplexity.ai) - For circumstances of extensive web research requierd.